verygood-ops/verygood.openvas/README.md

 vagrant provision
 ```

 This will take a pretty long time, as there are many steps in setting up openvas.
 When the playbook finishes running, you should be able to https://localhost:4443 and see the default web UI.
-Default user/pass is admin:openvas.
+Default user/pass is admin:admin.